MAURITANIA (Oct 16-22, 2022)

 ITINERARY Detailed

-Day 0 Sat Oct 15.
-Flight: Oct 15 @ 16:30-19:35 – BKO-NKC @ Mauritania Airlines After a stop over in Dakar, Senegal, I was picked up at the airport and driven to my hotel.
+After a stopover in Dakar, Senegal, I was picked up at the airport and driven to my hotel.
 The next morning at 07:30, I was joined by my travel companion, Arzu Helsman, a 52-year-old from Philadelphia.
-She had moved to the US from Turkey at age 29, is a chef and is married to a chef.
-She pays no attention to counting countries or Nomad Mania but is a great traveler with virtually identical travel ideas – drives as much as she can and owned a big truck and camper for many years.
+She moved to the US from Turkey at age 29, is a chef and is married to a chef.
+She pays no attention to counting countries or Nomad Mania but is a great traveller with virtually identical travel ideas – drives as much as she can and owned a big truck and camper for many years.

-Originally, I was booked on a trip with Dahid with a price of $1250, joining Ernestine C from Vancouver, Eric from Portland and Pei from London.
+Originally, I was booked on a trip with Dahid for $1250, joining Ernestine C from Vancouver, Eric from Portland and Pei from London.
 None of us were able to pay the deposit of $300 (it is impossible to make bank transfers to most African countries form North America).
 Because of this and the price, I investigated other options just a few days before the slated trip.
 Mauritania Desert Voyages returned my emails promptly and offered the identical trip for $700 for two and 1300 for one.

 Dahid was obviously trying to rip us off.
 I was traveling with EC who unfortunately used their prices to work out a deal with Dahid.
 He immediately came down to $700, phoned back 10 minutes later returning to the original price and threatened to meet us at the airport with the police.
 EC eventually negotiated a price of $1000 but without 4 nights accommodation.